Contemporary anesthesia in craniomaxillofacial trauma surgery: a scoping review from 2002–2022

 Tracheal and laryngeal injury and burns

-Literature review addressing tracheal and laryngeal injuries resulted in 29 publications identified (see references 204–249 in Appendix 1).
+Literature review addressing tracheal and laryngeal injuries resulted in some publications identified (see references 204–249 in Appendix 1).
 Specific literature related to burns in the head and neck and inhalational injury resulted in 17 publications.
 Table 8 displays the highlighted works in this section.

 Table 8